ruruchouu/DH150-Christine-Yu/README.md

 ## 6) Recognition rather than recall

 - The search bar does include a search history; however it includes search terms from searches outside of the current website which may confuse the user.
+While this does allow the user to recall and resume previous search activities, it would be preferable to have the search history only include terms searched within the Economics website.
+I would propose restricting search history to recent searches within the Economics website.
+Severity Rating (1)

 <img src="./Search bar.png" width=”50%”>

+## 7) Flexibility and efficiency of use

+- The search button is small and does not allow a user to filter its searches to a more specific page or section of the website.
+I would propose creating a more detailed filter system so that search results do not end up with an extremely large amount of information to filter through.
+I suggest making the search button larger.
+Severity Rating (3)

+- The website does have a "back to the top" option to make scrolling up a more efficient task.
+This will help a more experienced user.

+## 8 ) Aesthetic and Minimalist Design

+- The website contains a large amount of text, making the design seem more complicated and overwhelming to users.
+In addition there are numerous navigation links and sublinks under the dropdown menus, which could be simplified through combination or elimination of pages.